carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 >  {: .solution}
 {: .challenge}

+A caution when comparing samples is that differences in some alpha indexes, such as `abundances`, may be the consequence of the difference in the total number of reads of the samples.
+A sample with more reads is more likely to have more different OTUs, so some normalization is needed.
+Here we will work with relative abundances, but other approaches, such as rarefaction, could help reduce this bias.

 ## Absolute and relative abundances

 From the read counts that we just saw, it is evident that there is a great difference in the number of total